FuNK3Y/picoKVM/README.md

 They needs to be wired together (3V3, Ground, Signal over GPIO)

+You can add a physical button, I went with [this one](https://www.temu.com/goods.html?_bg_fs=1&goods_id=601099531486299).
+Pick a GPIO port for the LED and the button and update the config accordingly.

 ## Software setup
 Clone localy this repo and copy the files of this repository to your pico ([Thonny](https://thonny.org/) works great for that).
 On top you need to install the additional package `aiottp` (this can be done with Thonny as well).
 Applying [this optional fix](https://github.com/micropython/micropython-lib/pull/972) will greatly increases performance in some scenarios.